Brendan Byrne: Early life and education

 Byrne was born and raised in West Orange, New Jersey.
 He was the fourth child among five of Irish American Catholic parents Francis A. Byrne (1886–1974), a local public safety commissioner, and Genevieve Brennan Byrne (1888–1969).

-In 1942, Byrne graduated from West Orange High School, where he had served as both the president of the debate club and senior class president.
-He briefly enrolled at Seton Hall University, only to leave in March the following year to join the U.S. Army.
-During World War II, Byrne served in the U.S. Army Air Forces as a navigator on a B-17, receiving the Distinguished Flying Cross and four Air Medals.
+In 1942, Byrne graduated from West Orange High School in West Orange, New Jersey, where he as president of the debate club and senior class president.
+He briefly enrolled at Seton Hall University, but left the university in March of the following year to join the U.S. Army.
+During World War II, Byrne served in the U.S. Army Air Forces as a navigator on a B-17, and was awarded the Distinguished Flying Cross and four Air Medals.
 By the time of his discharge from active service in 1945, he had achieved the rank of lieutenant.

-After the war, Byrne attended Princeton University for two years, where he studied in the School of Public and International Affairs.
-Due to the war, he spent only two years on campus, finishing his undergraduate thesis while enrolled at Harvard Law School.
-He graduated from Princeton in 1949 after completing a 95-page long senior thesis titled "Proportional Representation in Municipal Government", and went on to obtain his law degree from Harvard Law School in 1951.
+After the end of World War II, Byrne attended Princeton University for two years, where he studied at the university's School of Public and International Affairs.
+Due to World War II, he spent only two years on campus, finishing his undergraduate thesis while enrolled at Harvard Law School.
+He graduated from Princeton University's School of Public and International Affairs in 1949 after completing a 95-page long senior thesis titled, "Proportional Representation in Municipal Government".
+He then attended Harvard Law School, where he graduated with his LL.B. in 1951.

+Career

+Private attorney

-Prior to entering public service, Byrne worked as a private attorney, first for the Newark law firm of John W. McGeehan, Jr., and later for the East Orange firm of Teltser and Greenberg.
+Byrne then worked as a private attorney, first for the Newark-based law firm of John W. McGeehan, Jr., and later for the East Orange firm of Teltser and Greenberg.

-Political career
+New Jersey state government

 In October 1955, Byrne was appointed an assistant counsel to Governor Robert B. Meyner.
-The following year he became the Governor's acting executive secretary.
+The following year, he became the governor's acting executive secretary.
 In 1958, Byrne was appointed the deputy attorney general responsible for the Essex County Prosecutor's Office.
-The following year, Governor Meyner appointed him as the Essex County Prosecutor.
+The following year, Governor Meyner appointed him as the Essex County prosecutor.
 Governor Hughes reappointed Byrne to this same office in 1964 following the end of his first five-year term.
 From 1968 to 1970, Byrne served as the president of the Board of Public Utilities Commissioners.

+New Jersey Superior Court

 In 1970, Byrne was appointed by Governor William T. Cahill to the Superior Court.
-He served as the assignment judge for Morris, Sussex, and Warren Counties starting in 1972.
-In April 1973, Byrne resigned from the Superior court to run for governor.
+He served as the assignment judge for Morris, Sussex, and Warren counties starting in 1972.

+Governor of New Jersey (1974–1982)

-1973 gubernatorial victory
+1973 election

+In April 1973, Byrne resigned from the Superior Court to run for governor.

 Byrne defeated Ann Klein and Ralph DeRose in the 1973 Democratic primary to win the party's nomination for governor.
 In the November general election, Byrne won by beating the Republican nominee Congressman Charles Sandman in a landslide.
 Sandman had defeated the incumbent Governor Cahill in the primary.
 Byrne's landslide margin of victory was so vast that it allowed Democrats to capture control both chambers of the state legislature with supermajorities.